Why the Minnesota State Fair is Worth Crossing the River For

-The Fair is back this year from August 26th-Labor Day!
-And we've definitely missed it.
-Even though it technically takes place just outside of St. Paul, it's known as the "Great Minnesota Get-Together" so we want to join in on all the fun too!
-See why we think you should make a trip out to the 2021 Minnesota State Fair.
+The Fair is back this year from August 24 to Labor Day!
+Even though it technically takes place just outside of St. Paul, it's known as the "Great Minnesota Get-Together" so we want to join in on all the fun, too!
+See why we think you should make a trip out to the 2023 Minnesota State Fair.

 Reason #1: The Food

-From fair favorites to whacky new creations, the Minnesota State Fair is a place where anything goes.
+From fair favorites to wacky new creations, the Minnesota State Fair is a place where anything goes.
 Deep fried, on a stick, with peanut butter on top, we’ve got it all.
 Plus, calories don’t count at the State Fair (we swear).